micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 admin@ncs(config-device-EX_NETCONF)# sync-from
 result true
 ```

-to see how device is configured, type in the *shell 3*:
+to see how NSO device is configured, type in the *shell 3*:
 ```shell
 top
 do show running-config devices device EX_NETCONF
 ```
 the output should look like:
 ```
 admin@ncs(config)# do show running-config devices device EX_NETCONF devices device EX_NETCONF